harveypekar/mobile/docs/course.md

 * To do this in a general way, so we learn how to figure this out on your own for eg. VR applications.
 * To practice several soft skills : writing a pitch, presenting a project, and writing a report.

 The reasoning behind it is simple.
 There's not that much to teach about mobile applications, so a project based course seems obvious.
 Even then, 6 credits is a lot, so we added practicing soft skills.
-This is not an arbitrary descision.
-In the industry, mobile applications are developed in a small team (less than 10 programmers), and it's important that you can propose and defend features and improvment.
+This is not an arbitrary decision.
+In the industry, mobile applications are developed in a small team (less than 10 programmers), and it's important that you can propose and defend features and improvement.
 This is also generally true in the domain of digital experiences, where programmers are expected to discuss directly with artists and designers.

 An additional motivation was direct feedback from interns about what is missing from the entire degree.
 If you're surprised to find things like code quality in this course, it's because it is a bridge to your internship.